jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 [^1]: Bob Nystrom is a serial language designer, pedagogical genius, and S-rank [twitter/mastodon](https://x.com/munificentbob?lang=en) follow.
 I'll lean heavily on what I learned from _Crafting Interpreters_ for the parsing/interpreting parts of this series, and if you'd like to learn more on these topics, or indeed write your very own programming language, I can't recommend that book highly enough.
 [^2]: There's another cost here — although our grammar might look a lot like Lucene, using `+` to start our chips clashes with [Lucene's 'must' operator](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html#:~:text=The%20%22%2B%22%20or%20required%20operator%20requires%20that%20the%20term%20after%20the%20%22%2B%22%20symbol%20exist%20somewhere%20in%20a%20the%20field%20of%20a%20single%20document.).
 So, were we to want to have our query language be a superset of Lucene's, we'd need to have some other character for our typeahead.
+[^3]: Hm, there are a fair few things [already called CQL](https://en.wikipedia.org/wiki/CQL).
+Don't worry, we can rename it when it gets big.